MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-operational-compliance.md

 ---
-title: Azure management - operational compliance
+title: Operational compliance considerations
-description: Design area guidance for establishing operational compliance across your Azure platform services
+description: Learn about design area guidance.
+This guidance helps establish operational compliance across your Azure platform services.
 author: DominicAllen
 ms.author: doalle
-ms.date: 8/1/2021
+ms.date: 12/7/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready
 ms.custom: internal
 ---

-# Operational compliance considerations | Management design area
+# Operational compliance considerations

-As environments scale and the number of applications and services grows, putting in place capabilities to monitor for deviations from expected configurations becomes increasingly important.
+Throughout your cloud journey, your environments will continue to scale and the number of applications and services grow.
+It's important to put capabilities in place to monitor for deviations from your expected configurations.

-The tools need to include automation where possible to enable them to scale to cover the growing environment footprint and reduce the risk of gaps in observation.
+Your tools should include automation where possible.
+Automation enables them to scale, covering the growing environment footprint and reducing the risk of gaps in observation.

 ## Monitoring for configuration drift

-Monitoring an environment for configuration drift is an important part of ensuring stable, consistent operations.
+Monitoring your environments for configuration drift is an important part of ensuring stable and consistent operations.

-[Azure Policy](/azure-policy/#overview) is highly valuable within cloud management processes.
-Azure Policy can audit and remediate Azure resources and can also audit settings inside a machine.
+[Azure Policy](/azure/governance/policy/overview) is valuable within cloud management processes.
+Azure Policy can audit and remediate Azure resources.
+It can also audit settings inside a machine.
 The validation is performed by the guest configuration extension and client.
-The extension, through the client, validates settings such as:
+The extension, through the client, validates settings like:

 - Operating system configuration.
-- Application configuration or presence
+- Application configuration or presence.
-- Environment settings
+- Environment settings.

-Using this technique as part of your organization management approach within a landing zone can assist with ensuring resources stay in line with expected configuration.
+Use this technique as part of your organization management approach within a landing zone.
+It can assist you with ensuring resources stay in line with the expected configuration.

-Learn more about the [guest configuration feature of Azure Policy](/azure/governance/policy/concepts/guest-configuration#:~:text=%20Understand%20the%20guest%20configuration%20feature%20of%20Azure,inclusive%20of%20new%20versions.%20Older%20versions...%20More%20) to consider how it can from part of your landing zone management toolkit.
+Learn more about the [guest configuration feature of Azure Policy](/azure/governance/policy/concepts/guest-configuration).
+Consider how it can be a part of your landing zone management toolkit.

 ## Update management considerations